Biology News, Biology Search Engines, Medical Search...

 scitech.quickfound.net

 The National Center for Biotechnology Information's Entrez search service provides access to millions of citations, abstracts, and many full text articles in PubMed-Medline and other life sciences databases, with links to online journals.
-Other biomedical databases can be searched using the selector, click on the text link to get details.

 Google Scholar searches many academic journals with this one form: